m0re4u/paper-database/exported/papers.md

 - Quijano-S{\'a}nchez, Lara and Cantador, Iv{\'a}n (): __Structured argumentation modeling and extraction: Understanding the semantics of parliamentary content__ Find at: [LINK](http://arantxa.ii.uam.es/~cantador/doc/2020/circle-structured20.pdf)

 - Bauwelinck, Nina and Lefever, Els (2020): __Annotating Topics, Stance, Argumentativeness and Claims in Dutch Social Media Comments: A Pilot Study__ Find at: [LINK](https://www.aclweb.org/anthology/2020.argmining-1.2.pdf)

-- Reimers, Nils and Schiller, Benjamin and Beck, Tilman and Daxenberger, Johannes and Stab, Christian and Gurevych, Iryna (2019): __Classification and clustering of arguments with contextualized word embeddings__ Find at: [LINK](https://arxiv.org/pdf/1906.09821.pdf)

 ## 2021-01-14